Forests for Calgary

 Project description

-Forests for Calgary is a collaboration between The Calgary Climate Hub and Alberta Ecotrust that is helping to grow Calgary’s tree canopy.
+Forests for Calgary is a collaboration between The Calgary Climate Hub and Green Communities Canada that is helping to grow Calgary’s tree canopy.
 They are planting “tiny forests” using the Miyawaki method.
 This method uses trees, bushes and wildflowers that naturally grow in this area, placing them much closer together than normal.
 The result is a faster growing forest, which is a great tool for quickly making green spaces or ‘tiny forests’ in our neighbourhoods.

 The goal of this project is to grow more trees in the Calgary area, as they provide many benefits to Calgarians.
 Indigenous project manager Heather Morigeau custom designs these tiny forests to suit each location, with local groups caring for these forests long-term.

-A guidebook is being created to help organizations start their own Forests for Calgary projects.
-There will also be public tree equity workshops, hosted by Rob Miller and Saadiq Mohiuddin, which will help Calgarians learn about the benefits of trees to their community.
+A guidebook has been created to help organizations start their own Forests for Calgary projects.
+There will also be public tree equity workshops hosted by Calgary Climate Hub staff and volunteers.

 Benefit to Calgarians